 Dear Bruins,

 What is especially exciting and unique about the Public Affairs major is its required experiential learning capstone in the senior year.
 The Public Affairs capstone combines a multi-quarter internship in a community or government organization with a seminar series in which students develop a project based on what they’ve learned in their classes and their internship.
-Most of these capstone projects will take place in the greater Los Angeles area, providing an amazing opportunity for undergraduates to contribute to our global city in a sustained and substantial way.
+Most of these capstone projects take place in the greater Los Angeles area, providing an amazing opportunity for undergraduates to contribute to our global city in a sustained and meaningful way.

 The professors who teach Public Affairs courses come from a wide range of academic disciplines and the three departments—Public Policy, Social Welfare, and Urban Planning—that make up the UCLA Luskin School of Public Affairs.
 These professors are nationally and internationally renowned scholars in areas such as poverty and inequality, housing and homelessness, immigration, urban design and development, international development, transportation, climate change, environmental justice, child development and welfare, aging, health care and health policy, juvenile and criminal justice, and education policy.